Darmanbek/Darmanbek/README.md

-# Hi developer, I'm a developer too!! 👋
+# Hey developer, guess what?
+I'm a developer too!! 👋

 Hey there!
 My name is Darmambek, and I'm a frontend developer with experience in crafting user-friendly web interfaces.
 I'm passionate about web technologies and always strive to create exceptional web applications.
 I'm also an Android app developer with a background in creating educational apps and utilities.
 Currently, I'm diving into Python, aiming to explore the realms of artificial intelligence and data science.